Hiring platform Fountain raises $23 million to double down on automation

 Ryu said the Fountain team pulled from their experience in marketing automation software, which comprises workflow automation and lots of data, to build the service.
 Companies come to Fountain with requests like “We need to hire 30 drivers” by a certain date.
 Fountain uses its algorithms and some machine learning to determine what that task will cost the company and then automates parts of the recruiting process, like figuring out the best job boards to post on.

-Once candidates start coming in the door, Fountain uses its own models to prioritize them, based on multiple factors — like how long it takes someone to move from one stage of the application process to another, their past attendance, and so on.
-Then it advances them to the next stage in the process accordingly.
+Once candidates start coming in the door, Fountain uses its own models to prioritize them, based on multiple factors — like how long it takes someone to move from one stage of the application process to another, whether they have missed any previous interviews, and so on.
+Then it advances the candidate accordingly.

-Fountain has an iterative training process, and Ryu said the company can actually provide customers somewhat bespoke insights by letting a company tap into its own post-onboard data, like conversion rates.
+Fountain has an iterative training process, and Ryu said it can actually provide customized insights by letting customers tap into their own post-onboard data, like conversion rates.

 Fountain is fresh off a $23 million funding round, led by DCM, with participation from 51job and previous investors Origin Ventures and Uncork Capital.
 With this fresh influx of cash, Fountain has raised a total of $34 million.
 Ryu said the company plans to invest in R&D, build out its products, and keep pushing into new markets — specifically in the restaurant and hospitality fields.